jpastranajsl/jpastranajsl/README.md

 - 🎓 Currently studying Informatics at ČZU, and core curriculum @42Prague
 - 💻 Enthusiastic about coding projects
-- 🤔 Interested in Cybersecurity
+- 🤔 Interested in Data Science

 ## Get in Touch